-Admissions Office 2400 Ridge Road Berkeley, California 94709 TELEPHONE: (510) 649-2460 or (800) 826-4488 AFFILIATES THE CENTER FOR SWEDENBORGIAN STUDIES (CSS) Purpose The Center for Swedenborgian Studies has been a graduate school for religious training and scholarship since 1866 and today functions as a think-tank for Swedenborgian studies globally and also as the official seminary of the Swedenborgian Church of North America.
-The mission of the Center for Swedenborgian Studies is to prepare qualified individuals for ministry in the Swedenborgian Church and world, to serve as a center on the leading edge of Swedenborgian scholarship, and to share its resources of scholarship, leadership, and people with the wider church and community.
-Study Opportunities and Resources Providing courses and programs supporting academic, vocational, and personal growth journeys for students who want to or are required to take Swedenborgian Studies, the Center's offerings are multidisciplinary with strengths in theology, Bible and its interpretation, history of ideas, spiritual formation, literature, art and architecture, eighteenth-century studies, nineteenth-century studies, New Religious Movements, Western esotericism, and mysticism studies.
+The Center for Theology and the Natural Sciences Graduate Theological Union 2400 Ridge Road Berkeley, CA 94709 TELEPHONE: 510/649-2564 EMAIL: ctns-info@gtu.edu WEBSITE: www.ctns.org THE CENTER FOR SWEDENBORGIAN STUDIES (CSS) Purpose The Center for Swedenborgian Studies has been a graduate school for religious training and scholarship since 1866 and today functions as a think-tank for Swedenborgian studies globally and also as the official seminary of the Swedenborgian Church of North America.
+The mission of the Center for Swedenborgian Studies is to prepare qualified women and men for ministry in the Swedenborgian Church and world, to serve as a center on the leading edge of Swedenborgian scholarship, and to share its resources of scholarship, leadership, and people with the wider church and community.
+Study Opportunities and Resources Providing courses and programs supporting academic, vocational, and personal growth journeys for students who want to or are required to take Swedenborgian Studies, the Center's offerings are multidisciplinary with strengths in theology, Bible and its interpretation, history of ideas, spiritual formation, literature, art and architecture, eighteenth-century studies, nineteenthcentury studies, New Religious Movements, Western esotericism, and mysticism studies.
 Also available to scholars are the resources of the Swedenborgian Library and Archives located across the street from the main GTU Library on the campus of the Pacific School of Religion.
 Other Contributions to GTU Life CSS hosts occasional lunch conversations, lectures and talks for discussions and education in a broad array of topics connected to aspects of Swedenborgiana.
 History After continuously operating as a graduate school program for religious training and scholarship across 150 years in four successive locations in Boston and recently Berkeley and known variously as the New Church Theological School, the Swedenborg School of Religion, and the Swedenborgian House of Studies, the school became the Center for Swedenborgian Studies as an affiliate center of the GTU on July 1, 2015.
-Leadership Rebecca Esterson, PhD, is Dean and Associate Professor of Sacred Texts and Traditions and of Swedenborgian Studies.
-At the GTU she is an In-Residence faculty member, where she specializes in Jewish and Christian histories in interpretation of Hebrew Bible and in eighteenth-century studies of biblical interpretation.
-Rebecca serves as core doctoral faculty and chairs the Department of Sacred Texts and Their Interpretation.
+Leadership Rev. James F. Lawrence, DMin, PhD is Dean of the Center and also Faculty Associate in Spirituality at Pacific School of Religion.
+In addition to Swedenborgian Studies, he pursues research interests in the Protestant mysticism, Western Esotericism, the history of biblical interpretation, and New Religious Movements.

 Devin Zuber, PhD is an Associate Professor of American Studies and Literature and faculty member of the Center for Swedenborgian Studies.
-At the GTU, Devin serves as core doctoral faculty in the Department for Historical and Cultural Studies, where he teaches in the program concentrations for Art & Religion, New Religious Movements, and Religion & Literature.
+At the GTU, Devin serves as a core doctoral faculty in the Department for Historical and Cultural Studies, where he teaches in the program concentrations for Art & Religion, New Religious Movements, and Religion & Literature.
+Rebecca Esterson, PhD is Assistant Professor of Sacred Texts and Traditions and of Swedenborgian Studies.
+At the GTU she is an In-Residence faculty member, where she specializes in Jewish and Christian histories in interpretation of Hebrew Bible and in eighteenth-century studies of biblical interpretation.
 For further information, contact: